leemelim/draft-guides-template/README.md

    * Tags related to the guide.
 See approved tags below.
 * **page-guide-category**
    * A single category for this guide.
 The categories map to the headers/rows on the /guides page.
+* **page-related-guides (Optional)**
+   * An array of strings that are the unique portion of the `permalink` values of related guides.
+Guides linked in this way will be linked in the `Where to next?` section that can be found at the bottom of a given guide.
+To link a guide, use its `permalink` value without the leading `/guides/` and the trailing `/`.
+In the example above, if you wanted to use `page-related-guides` to link to the guide with permalink `/guides/appsody-getting-started/` then you would enter `:page-related-guides: ['appsody-getting-started']`.
 * **=**
    * A title for your guide.